Yiffer-xyz/yiffer.xyz-v3/db/README.md

 Should make this more easily configurable in the future, of course.
 Ideas for how to, or contributions, are very welcome.
 Probably some task running tool.

 ### Set up tables and test data
+⚠️ For interacting with database on cloudflare non-locally, replace `yiffer-local-dev` with `yiffer-d1-test`!

 `wrangler d1 execute yiffer-local-dev --file=db/schema.sql --local`

 `wrangler d1 execute yiffer-local-dev --file=db/testdata.sql --local`

-If you've already got data but want to reset it, `wrangler d1 execute yiffer-local-dev --local --file=db/delete.sql`.
+If you've already got data but want to reset it, `wrangler d1 execute yiffer-local-dev --file=db/delete.sql --local`.
 This is very flaky/unreliable at the moment, often throwing dumb errors like `table main.XXXX does not exist`.
 Will figure out something more stable in the future.

 ### Manually query
 `wrangler d1 execute yiffer-local-dev --local --command="<SELECT blah blah...">`